osrf-migration/vrx-wiki/tutorials/Creating a custom WAM-V Thruster and Sensor Configuration For Competition.md

 # Overview
 This is a script designed to generate a custom WAM-V with a set of thrusters and sensors specified from a user-generated thruster YAML file and a user-generated sensor YAML file.
 Supported thrusters and sensors can be seen in `wamv_description/urdf/thrusters/` and `wamv_gazebo/urdf/sensors/` (currently we have only one thruster type).
-This script also makes sure that the requested thruster and sensor configurations are in compliance (as of June 6, 2019, all possible thruster and sensor configurations are in compliance).
+This script also makes sure that the requested thruster and sensor configurations are in compliance.

 # Quick Start Instructions:
 1. Launch the example world: